witnet/WIPs/wip-asdpc-number-separators.md

 **(7)** All number operators MUST pre-process numbers in such a way that any occurrence of the user-provided decimal separator are replaced by the default decimal separator as defined in (4).

-**(8)** Replacement of decimal separators do not affect processing of integer numbers, and hence the decimal separator argument can be elided for number operators that output integer numbers.
+**(8)** Replacement of decimal separators does not affect the processing of integer numbers, and hence the decimal separator argument can be elided for number operators that output integer numbers.

 ## Backwards compatibility